jh3nd3rs0n/jargyle/README.md

       --settings-help, -H
           Print the list of available settings for the SOCKS server and exit --settings=[NAME1=VALUE1[,NAME2=VALUE2[...]]], -s [NAME1=VALUE1[,NAME2=VALUE2[...]]]
-          The comma-separated list of settings for the SOCKS server --socks5-user-pass-authenticator=CLASSNAME[:PARAMETER_STRING]
+          The comma separated list of settings for the SOCKS server --socks5-user-pass-authenticator=CLASSNAME[:PARAMETER_STRING]
           The SOCKS5 username password authenticator for the SOCKS server --socks5-users